Darkwebnew/Ex-6-Pseudorandom-Number-Generation/README.md

 <br>

-4.Use modulo operation to limit the range of generated numbers.
+Step 4: Use modulo operation to limit the range of generated numbers.

 <br>